-- Unplug the saw - 2.
-With the arm raised, the lower guard held open and the guard bracket raised, place the blade on the spindle, onto the blade adapter [if using a blade with a 1 (25.4 mm) diameter blade hole] and against the inner blade clamp with the teeth at the bottom of the blade ard the back of the saw - Assemble the outer blade clamp onto the spindle. - Install the blade screw and, engaging the spindle lock, tighten the screw firmly with wrench provided.
+- 1. Unplug the saw.
+2. With the arm raised, the lower guard held open and the guard bracket raised, place the blade on the spindle, onto the blade adapter [if using a blade with a 1" (25.4mm) diameter blade hole] and against the inner blade clamp with the teeth at the bottom of the blade pointing toward the back of the saw.

+3. Assemble the outer blade clamp onto the spindle.

+4. Install the blade screw and, encading the spindle lock, tighten the screw firmly with wrench - Install the blade screw and, engaging the spindle lock, tighten the screw firmly with wrench provided.
 (Turn counterclockwise, left-hand threads.)

-NOTE: When using blades with a 5/8' (15.88 mm) diameter blade hole, the blade adapter will not be used and should be stored in a safe place for future use.

-Return the guard bracket to its original position and firmly tighten the guard bracket screw to hold bracket in place.
+NOTE: When using blades with a 5/8\ (15.86 mm) diameter blade hole, the blade adapter will not be used and should be stored in a safe place for future use.
+5. Return the guard bracket to its original position and firmly tighten the guard bracket screw to hold bracket in place.